abpframework/abp/docs/en/Startup-Templates/Application-Single-Layer.md

 ### Folder Structure

-Since this template provides single-layer solution, we've separated concerns into folders instead of layers and you can see the pre-defined folders like shown below:
+Since this template provides a single-layer solution, we've separated concerns into folders instead of layers and you can see the pre-defined folders as shown below:

 ![](../images/single-layer-folder-structure.png)